zmalone/chef-web-docs/source/local-development/windows/get-started-with-test-kitchen/2/_index.md

 ### Sidebar: What about source control?

-Most Chef users store the <code class="file-path">.kitchen.yml</code> file in source control along with their cookbooks because it provides other users with a way to quickly use and verify [them].
+Most Chef users store the <code class="file-path">.kitchen.yml</code> file in source control along with their cookbooks because it provides other users with a way to quickly use and verify their work.

 But you might notice two problems with this approach.

-1. Users might not be using the same Test Kitchen driver.
+1. Other users might not be using the same Test Kitchen driver.
+For example, one user might be using the EC2 driver and another user might be using Hyper-V.
-1. The Test Kitchen configuration file can contain sensitive information such as passwords and access credentials.
+1. The <code class="file-path">.kitchen.yml</code> file can contain sensitive information such as passwords and access credentials.

-A common solution is to provide configuration for the Vagrant driver or another driver that does not require potentially sensitive information to run.
+A common solution is to maintain a version of <code class="file-path">.kitchen.yml</code> that works with the Vagrant driver or another driver that does not require potentially sensitive information to run.

 It's also common to use [dynamic configuration](http://kitchen.ci/docs/getting-started/dynamic-configuration).
-For example, you can create a file named <code class="file-path">.kitchen.local.yml</code>, which you do not check into source control, that overrides the default configuration with your [specific] details.
-Or your configuration file can use  environment variables to hide [these details from XYZ.]
+For example, you can create a file named <code class="file-path">.kitchen.local.yml</code>, which you do not check into source control, that overrides the default configuration with your specific details.
+Or your configuration file can use environment variables to hide passwords and other personal details.